Apstra/ravello-ansible/docs/junos.rst

  - network > Change all NIC to VirtIO

 ..
 NOTE::

-   For vMX VCP, the console is not working by default, you have to enable it by using the virtual keyboard ``ctrl + alt + 2``
+   For vMX VCP before 16.1R2, the console is not working by default, you have to enable it by using the virtual keyboard ``ctrl + alt + 2``

 Interfaces mapping for VMX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 VCP
-- FXP
+ - Management (FXP0)
-- Connection to PFE
+ - Connection to PFE (VFCP)

 VFCP
-- Mgmt
+ - Management
-- Connection to PFE
+ - Connection to RE (VCP)
+ - Dataplane port
+ - Dataplane port
+ - Dataplane port
+ - Dataplane port
-- Dataplane ports
+ - Dataplane port
+ - cont...